JafarMustafazada/JafarMustafazada/README.md

 - 👋 Hi, I’m @JafarMustafazada
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning 2D Game Design
-- 💞️ I’m looking to collaborate on Game Related Projects
+- 💞️ I’m looking to collaborate on game related projects
-- 📫 How to reach me?
-Probably Mail Me
+- 📫 How to know me better? "https://github.com/MustafazadeJafar"
-- ⚡ Fun fact: Life no fun, Code is fun.
+- ⚡ Fun fact: Life no fun, video games and coding is.

 <!---
 JafarMustafazada/JafarMustafazada is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.